DarkWolfie-YouTube/requestplus/README.md

 - 🗂 **Request Queue Management** — Skip, reorder, and manage incoming requests.
 -  **Lightweight UI** — React + Electron for fast, minimal system resource usage.
 - 🆓 **Completely Free** — No premium or paywalled features.
-- ☁️ **Data Privacy** — Only Twitch and kick usernames and tokens are stored; You can find more about our practices [here](https://requestplus.xyz/privacy-policy)
+- ☁️ **Data Privacy** — Only Twitch and kick usernames and tokens are stored; You can find more about our practices in our [privacy policy](https://requestplus.xyz/privacy-policy).

 ---